-The Bible says God demonstrates his love for us in that while we were yet sinners, Jesus died for us.
+The Bible says God demonstrates his love for us in that while we were still sinners, Jesus died for us.
 This demonstration may be for more than just our benefit.
-God may want Satan to watch his love overcome evil, and his power defeat death.
+God may want Satan to watch his love overcome evil and his power defeat death.

 God may want Satan to witness the totality of his defeat, so the futility of his heavenly rebellion haunts him forever.
-God may consider this eternal torment to be an integral part of Satan’s just punishment.
+He may consider this torment integral to Satan’s eternal punishment.

 Similarly, the Bible indicates that in the next life, unbelievers will perpetually agonize over their missed opportunities to be reborn spiritually in this life.